-- The global HIV response was already falling behind when the COVID-19 pandemic began—COVID-related impacts have further slowed progress worldwide.
-The 2020 targets are not projected to be met.
+- The global HIV response was already falling behind when the COVID-19 pandemic began—COVID-related impacts further derailed progress worldwide toward achieving the United Nations’ Fast-Track Targets.

 - In some regions of the world, new HIV infections are increasing.
-Since 2010, there has been a 72% increase in new infections in Eastern Europe and Central Asia, a 22% increase in the Middle East and North Africa, and a 21% increase in Latin America.
+Since 2010, there has been a 43% increase in annual new infections in Eastern Europe and Central Asia and a 21% increase in Asia and the Pacific.

 HIV in Key Populations

-- Compared to the general population, the risk of acquiring HIV is 26 times higher among men who have sex with men, 29 times higher among people who inject drugs, 30 times higher for sex workers, and 13 times higher for transgender people.
+- Compared to the general population, the risk of acquiring HIV is 25 times higher among men who have sex with men, 35 times higher among people who inject drugs, 26 times higher for sex workers, and 34 times higher for transgender women.